 On January 1, the tanks of the 194th were holding the Calumpit Bridge allowing the Southern Luzon Forces to cross the bridge toward Bataan.
 General Wainwright was attempting to hold the main Japanese force coming down Route 5 to prevent the troops from being cut off.
 General MacArthur’s chief of staff gave conflicting orders involving whose command the defenders were under which caused confusion.
 Gen. Wainwright was not aware these orders had been given.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River.
 Due to the efforts of the Self-Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.

 From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.
-It was there that a Japanese soldier planted a magnetic mine on his tank that burnt through and burning his leg from the calf down.
-It not known how long Emil was hospitalized.
+It was there that a Japanese soldier planted a magnetic mine on his tank that burnt through and burned his leg from the calf down.
+It is not known how long Emil was hospitalized.
+It was also at this time that food rations were cut in half and not too long after this was done malaria, dysentery, and dengue fever began hitting the soldiers.

 While American and Filipino forces were withdrawing from Pilar-Bigac Line, the battalion prevented the Japanese from overrunning the position and cutting off the withdrawing troops.
 On the morning of January 27, a new battle line had been formed and all units were supposed to be beyond it.
 That morning, the tanks were still holding their position six hours after they were supposed to have withdrawn.
 While holding the position, the tanks, with self-propelled mounts, ambushed, at point-blank range, three Japanese units causing 50 percent casualties.
 It was at this time the tank battalions received these orders which came from Gen. Weaver, “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”